-As reported extensively in the literature1-3, we found the uniformity of coverage from hybridisation-based capture approaches, such as SureSeq, consistently outperform those enriched using amplicon-based methods (Figure 3).
+As reported extensively in the literature1-3, we found the uniformity of coverage from hybridisation-based capture approaches such as SureSeq consistently outperform those enriched using amplicon-based methods (Figure 3).
+Furthermore, in our sample set we found that the high levels of uniformity are maintained even when starting with ~250 ng DNA (light blue bars).

 The uniformity of coverage for most samples is >99% of bases covered at >20% of the mean, ensuring that all bases within the panel can be assessed confidently.
 In addition, the use of hybridisation-based capture instead of amplification-based enrichment allows the removal of PCR duplicates which can obscure the minor alleles present within a sample.